Activities, Lesson Plans, and More

 Spartacus Educational: History Website

-The Spartacus Educational website is an impressive, encyclopedic website that features American History, British History, German History, and Russian History, with more topics continuously being added.
-Each country profiles features a vast database of historical events, primary sources, biographies, cultural profiles, and much more.
-There's tons to explore on this site.
+The Spartacus Educational website is an impressive, encyclopedic website from author and teacher John Simkin featuring a vast database of historical events, primary sources, biographies, cultural profiles, and much more.

 Eyewitness to History